Fortuitous encounters were indeed great morsels of insights that spiritually fed our thoughts with refreshment on a month of abstinence.

 We made a group tradition to chip in to buy a birthday cake for the celebrant/s of the month.

-I reached Hardin residence around past eight o’clock in the evening and left for Antipolo City.
+I reached Hardin ng Rosas residence around past eight o’clock in the evening and left for the house in Antipolo City.
 As we arrived home, something stopped me as I unpacked my grocery items.
 I missed something – my box of donuts!

 Again, another forgetfulness, another sign of aging!
 Lol!

 Two days later, I, together with my husband went back to Hardin for some appointment.
 We arrived around ten o’clock on Friday morning.

 While my hubby parked his car, I ran hurriedly upstairs.
 I was glad to find the box of donuts near the door behind me.
 So, I picked it up and opened it with haste.

 Surely, the cockroaches, lizards, or ants already celebrated on a great feast!

 But what a complete surprise as I opened the box!
 What I saw shocked me.
 There was a crowd of small red ants that had a sort of ceremonial procession along the four sides of the box, away from the donuts!